You’ve probably heard of ghee being the “better” version of butter, but is that true or is it just hype?

 This makes us wonder, “How are ghee and butter different?
 And which is better?”

-If you find yourself pondering about the same question, you’ll get all essential questions about ghee vs butter answered here.
+If you find yourself pondering the same question, you’ll get all essential questions about ghee vs butter answered here.

 By the end of this article, you’ll know the differences between ghee and butter and whether ghee butter is a healthier butter substitute.